azapeti/bigquery-python-bash-automation/README.md

     ```

 ### Running the Bash Script

 1. **Bash Script:**
-    Save the following script as `merge_files.sh` in the `/path/to/your/bigquery-python-bash-automation` folder:
+    Save the following script as `merge_files.sh` in the `/path/to/your/bigquery-python-bash-automation` directory:

     ```sh
     #!/bin/bash

+    ### Bash Script to Merge TSV Files

     # Set the input directories
     input_dir1="/path/to/your/bigquery-python-bash-automation/output_tables"